 I’ve done all the work.
 She said she would pay.
 How could she do this?
 Doesn’t she know that I need to support myself?
 Why would you say you’d do something and then just refuse to pay?

 You go down the rabbit hole a little further: maybe I shouldn’t do this anymore.
 See, this is why I can’t trust people.
-Maybe I just shouldn’t put myself out there and work with clients if they’re not going to pay.
+I thought this was a good idea, but maybe I just shouldn’t put myself out there to potential clients and work with people if they’re not going to pay.
 I won’t get burned again.

 I know exactly how you feel.
 Not only because it’s happened to me (anyone who says it hasn’t isn’t being honest) but because I get so many emails from you saying the same thing.